 Chris Eide: empowering teachers.
-Credit: League of Education Voters
+Credit: Deb Blakeslee for the League of Education Voters

 I would like to present a look inside the teaching core that we have in Seattle, with a spotlight on a different breed of teacher that exists in schools.
 I would also like to take a look inside our teachers’ union, its structure, the narrative that dictates its actions, and how that different breed of teacher is beginning to demand a different breed of labor leader.